 My Friend the Public Defender — Sounds like a superhero, doesn’t she?
 She is.
 This is a woman who spent the time and money to earn a law degree, pass the bar in two states, only to use all of that in the service of people in need of legal defense because, dammit, everyone deserves a legal defense.
 She’s my regular Euchre partner, and we often win, despite the cheating of the opposing team.

 My Friend Who Likes To Punch People For Recreation — Sounds like a superhero … with anger issues?
 Not so much.
 In actuality he’s a fine human who is a good GM and all-around gamer and happens to enjoy martial arts training for fitness.

 My Father — Not to break the anonymity, but I call him Dad in real life.
 Here I use My Father because of the ominous Darth Vader vibes it gives.
 He’s a Vietnam War veteran and retired firefighter, among other things.

 Mom — Not everyone needs an alias.
 Mom is the best.
 If you don’t believe me, I’ll stab you in one of your toes.
 She’ll tsk at that and sigh, but with a little smile, too.

 There are others, of course.
-These are ones on my mind as I put this page together in early November 2019.
 If you’re not listed, it’s not because I don’t love you — except for you — it’s because I haven’t written about you yet.
 Your time will come.